Vaibhavchopra1/DM-Project/README.md

 Q5.
 Can we use clustering and natural language processing to uncover genre archetypes and their sub-genres?
 Q6.
 What role do regional and linguistic differences play in shaping genre preferences?
 Q7.
 What movie metadata features are the strongest predictors of box office revenue?
-Q8.How accurately can machine learning models estimate box office revenue by combining metadata with plot summaries?
-Q9.How does the presence of Oscar-nominated actors and crew members influence a movie's financial performance and audience ratings?
+Q8.How does the presence of Oscar-nominated actors and crew members influence a movie's financial performance and audience ratings?

 Additional Dataset used: Oscar Dataset(used for Q9 only)